carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   EOF
   clang++ -g -fsanitize=address $COV_FLAGS -c -std=c++11  -I inst/include/ pcre_fuzzer.cc
   # Link.
-  clang++ -g -fsanitize=address -Wl,--whole-archive inst/lib/*.a -Wl,-no-whole-archive Fuzzer*.o pcre_fuzzer.o -o pcre_fuzzer
+  clang++ -g -fsanitize=address -Wl,--whole-archive inst/lib/*.a -Wl,-no-whole-archive libFuzzer.a pcre_fuzzer.o -o pcre_fuzzer

 This will give you a binary of the fuzzer, called ``pcre_fuzzer``.
 Now, create a directory that will hold the test corpus::